Living-with-machines/CensusGeocoder/README.md

 For each street in the census, we have quite a lot of geographical information that helps us distinguish streets.
 The `ConParID` and `ParID` fields link to existing GIS boundary datasets, which we can use to carve up our target geometry datasets.

 `ConParID` refers to 'Consistent Parish ID'.
 There are two series of consistent parish boundaries - one that covers 1851 to 1891, and another set covering 1901 and 1911.
 Consistent parish boundaries don't reflect real parish boundaries, they're artificial units constructed by aggregating multiple parishes.
 See [here](https://www.essex.ac.uk/research-projects/integrated-census-microdata) for more information under the heading 'Consistent Parish Geographies'.
-The `ConParID` field links to [Parish Boundary Data](#parish-boundary-data-england-and-wales-only) via a [lookup table](#1851engwalesparishandplace-i-cem-lookup-table-england-and-wales-only).
+We can map these consistent parish units: the `ConParID` field links to [Parish Boundary Data](#parish-boundary-data-england-and-wales-only) via a [lookup table](#1851engwalesparishandplace-i-cem-lookup-table-england-and-wales-only).

 `ParID` is an internal parish identifier for I-CeM that links to [registration sub-district boundary data](#registration-sub-district-rsd-boundary-data-england-and-wales-only) via a [lookup table](#registration-sub-district-rsd-lookup-table-england-and-wales-only).
 This lookup table tells us which registration sub-district that each `ParID` is in for each census year.
 Registration sub-districts change from year-to-year, and they have different ids for each year.
-The unique id for 1901 is `CEN_1901`.
+The name of the unique id field for 1901 is `CEN_1901`.
+The table below tells us that `ParID` 10871 is in `CEN_1901` 4640003.
 Once we know the unique id of each regstration sub-district, we don't need to use the `ParID` value anymore.

 ParID - RSD Lookup Table:
 ParID|CEN_1901|YEAR|COUNTRY|DIVISION|REGCNTY|REGDIST|SUBDIST|PARISH|